Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium: Systematic Frequency Shifts

 \textbf{DC Stark shift:} For a multi-electron atom in either ground or low excited state in the presence of a weak static electric field its energy levels will be shifted as \(\Delta E = -\frac{1}{2} \alpha_s \mathbf{E}_{dc}^2\), where \(\alpha_s\) is the static polarisability of the atoms (in their current state) and \(\mathbf{E}_{dc}\) is the dc electric field of strength.
 As the electric field is kept constant the shift in frequency due to this effect is given by \(\Delta f_{DC} = -\frac{1}{2h} \Delta \alpha_s \mathbf{E}_{dc}^2\).
 For our case we can constrain from direct measurement that any static electric field in our experimental chamber has \(\mathbf{E}_{dc}<2\)~kV/m and \(\Delta \alpha < 6\times 10^{-50}\)~C\(^3\)m\(^3\)/J\(^2\) \cite{Kondratjev2010}, thus \(\Delta f_{DC}<10^{-10}\)~Hz. \\

 \textbf{Mean field shift:} The interactions between atoms in a BEC can also shift spectral lines, termed the mean field shift.
-For bosonic particles with sufficiently low temperatures such that only \(s\)-wave scattering will occur, which for the case of He* corresponds to temperatures less than \(100\)~mK \cite{Julienne:89}, the density dependent mean field shift of the atomic energy level in a degenerate homogeneous system is given by \cite{PhysRevLett.81.3807}
+For bosonic particles with sufficiently low temperatures such that only \(s\)-wave scattering will occur, which for the case of He\(^*\) corresponds to temperatures less than \(100\)~mK \cite{Julienne:89}, the density dependent mean field shift of the atomic energy level in a degenerate homogeneous system is given by \cite{PhysRevLett.81.3807}

 where \(a\) is the scattering length of the atoms in their current state, \(m\) is the mass of the atoms and \(n\) is the density of the atoms.
+Note that Eqn.~\ref{eqn:mean_field_shift} assumes only the elastic contribution to the collisional shift is relevant, which is valid for weak excitations \cite{PhysRevLett.81.3807}.
+The frequency shift induced in the spectroscopic transitions, neglecting inelastic processes, is hence

-The frequency shift induced in the spectroscopic transitions is hence \(\Delta f_{mf} = \frac{4 \hbar}{m} (n_f a_f- n_i a_i)\), where \(a_i\) and \(a_f\), and \(n_i\) and \(n_f\) are the scattering length and density of the atoms in the initial and final states respectively.
-As the transition we are considering is extremely weak the density of the final state would be negligible, and thus \(\Delta f_{mf} \approx - \frac{4 \hbar}{m} n_i a_i\).
-The scattering length of the \(\MetastableState\) state is of the order of \(10\)~nm \cite{PhysRevLett.96.023203} and the average density of the atoms can be calculated from the atom number and the trap frequencies to be on the order of \(10^{19}\)~m\(^{-3}\).
-This gives us a mean field shift of the order \(\Delta f_{mf} \sim 10\)~kHz.\\
+where \(n_i\) and \(n_f\) are the density of the atoms in the initial and final states respectively and \(a_{i-i}\), \(a_{i-f}\) and \(a_{f-f}\) are the scattering lengths between the initial and initial, initial and final, and final and final states respectively.
+As the transition we are considering is extremely weak the density of the final state would be negligible, and thus \(\Delta f_{mf} \approx \frac{4 \hbar n_i}{m} (a_{i-f} - a_{i-i})\).
+The scattering length of the \(\MetastableState-\MetastableState\) state collisions is of the order of \(10\)~nm \cite{PhysRevLett.96.023203,PhysRevLett.93.090409}, while the scattering length of the \(\MetastableState-\UpperState\) collisions can be calculated to be of order \(1\)~nm \cite{PhysRevA.48.546,PhysRevA.64.042710,TALU200183}.
+The average density of the atoms can be calculated from the atom number and the trap frequencies to be on the order of \(10^{19}\)~m\(^{-3}\).
+This gives us a mean field shift of the order \(\Delta f_{mf} \sim -10\)~kHz.\\